 Following this pattern, a borrower would finally come back to a 100% LTV level in May 2015.
 That is, they are back to a 0% equity level, where the value of their home is equaled by the amount they still owe on their mortgage... better than 10 years into making payments.
 Worse, even though they are finally at 0% ownership, the value of the home is almost $39,000 below their starting point.

 Hoping to refinance?
-It’ll be a while.
-Although FHA loans require only 3.5% equity in the property (and assuming they still will and that rates are favorable at that time), a chance to do so will come along in about November of 2015.
-Remember, you’re also building equity by retiring some of your loan balance, too; you can find out where your loan will be at different points in time by utilizing an amortization calculator.
+It'll be a while.
+Although FHA loans require only 3.5% equity in the property (and assuming they still will, and that rates are favorable at the time), a chance to do so will come along in about November of 2015.
+Remember, you're also building equity by retiring some of your loan balance, too; you can find out where your loan will be at different points in time by utilizing an mortgage calculator.

 Want to sell without needing to pony up cash out-of-pocket?
-At a continuing 3% appreciation clip, it will take you another 13 months of making regular payments to cover the typical 6% commission, but at least you’ll get out without paying…but you’ll still be about $33,000 in the hole since the home would only be worth about $167,000 by then.
+At a continuing 3% appreciation clip, it will take you another 13 months of making regular payments to cover the typical 6% sales commission, but at least you'll get out without paying... but you'll still be about $33,000 in the hole since the home would only be worth about $167,000 by then.

 Of course, these may or may not be realistic assumptions.
 Home values may move upward more strongly or more weakly which of course would change the time frames somewhat, either shorting or lengthening them as appropriate.
-Mortgage products which delay the payment of principal will of course affect the recovery time, too.
+Mortgage products which delay the payment of principal - such as interest-only loans - will of course affect the recovery time, too.

-No wonder loan mods are popular.
-Given the deep hole many borrowers are in and the long, long recovery of value and equity ahead, is it any wonder that so many borrowers who are still in good straits are contacting their servicers for a loan mod?
-Mary Collin, Wells Fargo’s VP of Mortgage Servicing, noted in an October 2009 interview in the Servicing Management magazine that requests from homeowners still current on their mortgages but seeking modifications comprised about 40% of the calls they are receiving.
+No wonder loan modifications are popular.
+Given the deep hole many borrowers are in and the long, long recovery of value and equity that lies ahead is it any wonder that so many borrowers who are still in good straits are contacting their servicers for a loan modification?
+Mary Collin, Wells Fargo's VP of Mortgage Servicing, noted in an October 2009 interview in the Servicing Management magazine that requests from homeowners still current on their mortgages but seeking modifications comprised about 40% of the calls they are receiving.

 The "can't sell without a loss" and "can't refinance" problem is likely to be around for years.
 As we move into the future, expect mortgage servicers to place more emphasis on deed-in-lieu and short-sale programs.
 For the most part, homeowners who bought near (not even at) the peak of the market will continue to find mortgage troubles well into the future.